Gain access to personalized product screening, the best pricing, rewards, and more!

 Once you have confirmed the conducive conditions that attract caddisflies, it is time to treat them.
 Remember to read all product labels, follow the application instructions on these labels, and stay safe by wearing personal protective equipment.

-Our main recommendation for removing caddisflies and keeping their swarms at bay is a barrier application of Supreme It Insecticide.
+Our main recommendation for removing caddisflies and keeping their swarms at bay is a barrier application of Supreme IT.
 Supreme IT contains bifenthrin and delivers a quick knockdown while carrying a long residual, staying effective for up to 90 days after application.

 Do not allow people or pets to enter treated areas until the spray completely dries.